 “Javelin has the ability to grow with us, and is all set to play a major role in our future success.
 It can support a company with 500 staff just as easily as it does a company like us, currently with 20 employees.”Ronnie Dean, General Manager

-General Manager Ronnie Dean says: “We’re supplied with either a pattern or an aluminum mold tool.
-We make a carbon fibre mold, and produce the component from that, which normally consists of carbon skins with various cores inside.
+General Manager Ronnie Dean says: “We’re supplied with either a pattern or an aluminium mould tool.
+We make a carbon fibre mould, and produce the component from that, which normally consists of carbon skins with various cores inside.
 It’s then cured, trimmed and assembled.”